fhildeb/lukso-node-guide/7-monitoring/02-node-exporter.md

 - **Restart**: Configures whether the service shall be restarted when the service process exits, is killed, or a timeout is reached.
 The `always` value means the service will be restarted regardless of whether it exited cleanly or not.
 - **RestartSec**: This option configures the time to sleep before restarting a service.
 The value `5` means the service will wait for 5 seconds before it restarts.
 It is a common default value and a balance between trying to restart the service quickly after a failure and not restarting it so rapidly that you could exacerbate problems.
 - **SyslogIdentifier**: Sets the program name used when messages are logged to the system log.
+- **StandardOutput**: Logfile where output from the node Exporter will be logged.
+- **StandardError**: Logfile where errors from the node Exporter will be logged.
+- **ProtectSystem**: Protection rules to specify where the service can write files to the disk.
+If set to `full` it will limit the areas of the file system that the Exporter can write outside of his regular application folder.
+This works best as we are just using it for logging.
+- **NoNewPrivileges**: Prevent the Node Exporter service and its children from gaining new service privileges on its own.
+- **PrivateTmp**: Set to allow the service to generate a private `/tmp` directory that other processes can't access.
 - **WantedBy**: This option creates a small dependency and makes the service get started at boot time.
 If we input `multi-user.target` we can specify that the service will start when the system is set up for multiple users.
 In our case, every Exporter service will have its own user, kinda fitting the description.

+#### Node Exporter Logging

+By default, the service will write journal logs into the `/var/log/journal/` folder using the `journald` service.
+But you can also configure it to use system logs that are written into the `/var/log/syslog` folder by the `syslog` process.
+Here is a quick rundown:

+- `journald`: The logs are structured and include metadata about each log entry, which can make them easier to filter and analyze, but harder to read our bugfix.
+The service includes rate limiting and log rotation by default, which can help keep log sizes small.
+It also stores logs in a binary format, which can be more space-efficient and faster to process than text-based logs
+- `syslog`: System logs are text-based logs, which is easier to read, bugfix, and process with traditional command-line tools.
+It also has a network protocol, so it could send logs to remote servers, if thats something you need.

+I will keep the default journald for now.
+Therefore, the content of the Node Exporter service configuration should look like the one below.

+#### Process Ownership

+Make sure that you change the `User` and `Group` property if you've previously changed the name, as it will otherwise fall back to `root` and could cause security risks.

 ```text
 [Unit]